csantos-alvess/Physalia-Manual-Genome-Curation/Session3.1.md

 tar xvfJ Day_2.tar.xz
 ```

+If you are locally, you also need to download ```rapid_curation ``` scripts from here: https://github.com/sanger-tol/rapid-curation/blob/main/README.md

 **Start practicing manual curation on 3 insect genomes.
 These will be all single haplotype maps.**

 Choose one of the following to start: